nualagr/dargan-health-foods/TESTING.md

 <br>

-On the Checkout Page, the Dargan members' smoother checkout experience is emphasised.
+On the 'Checkout' page, the Dargan members' smoother checkout experience is emphasised.
-Non-site members are encouraged to Sign In or to Sign Up so that they too can avoid the time-consuming form-filling process on subsequent visits.
+Non-site members are encouraged to 'Sign In' or to 'Sign Up' so that they too can avoid the time-consuming form-filling process on subsequent visits.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-checkout-sign-up-link-mobile-device.png "Screenshot of the Checkout with Sign Up link on a mobile device.")